LIGHT Awards

 Fluency First

-2019, Santa Clara County, Language, High School, Funded Projects
+Language, Santa Clara County, 2019, High School, Funded Projects

 Five high school world language teachers at schools across San Jose seek to train teachers in implementing the proficiency levels of language to better assess students and to use comprehensible input as the main method for teaching fluency.